Western canon: Debate

 There is a certain irony in this [i.e., politicized objections to the canon] in that earlier student generations, my own for example, found the critical tradition that runs from Socrates through the Federalist Papers, through the writings of Mill and Marx, down to the twentieth century, to be liberating from the stuffy conventions of traditional American politics and pieties.
 Precisely by inculcating a critical attitude, the "canon" served to demythologize the conventional pieties of the American bourgeoisie and provided the student with a perspective from which to critically analyze American culture and institutions.
 Ironically, the same tradition is now regarded as oppressive.
 The texts once served an unmasking function; now we are told that it is the texts which must be unmasked.

-One of the main objections to a canon of literature is the question of authority; who should have the power to determine what works are worth reading?

-Charles Altieri, of the University of California, Berkeley, states that canons are "an institutional form for exposing people to a range of idealized attitudes."
+Charles Altieri, of the University of California, Berkeley, states that canons are "an institutional form for exposing people to a range of idealized attitudes".
 It is according to this notion that work may be removed from the canon over time to reflect the contextual relevance and thoughts of society.
 American historian Todd M. Compton argues that canons are always communal in nature; that there are limited canons for, say a literature survey class, or an English department reading list, but there is no such thing as one absolute canon of literature.
 Instead, there are many conflicting canons.
 He regards Bloom's "Western Canon" as a personal canon only.